denten-books/plain-text/0-chapter.md

 book makes a case for the recovery of textual roots latent in the machinery of contemporary computing.

-I structured the book along a trajectory that begins at the material foundations of modern textual technology, moving from the stratum of circuit and silicon to reach up, through layers of abstraction (files, folders, and operating systems), towards the reader.
+The book is strucured along a trajectory that begins at the material foundations of modern textual technology, moving from the stratum of circuit and silicon to reach up, through layers of abstraction (files, folders, and operating systems), towards the reader.
 In following that path, I reconstruct and make visible the underlying material conditions of knowledge production that give rise higher order phenomena like pixels, letters, words, books, and literature.
-In developing such an approach to study, my book introduces a method of textual microanalysis.
-Where distant reading perceives patterns across large-scale literary corpora, microanalysis breaks textuality down to its minute constituent components.
+In developing such an approach to the study of textual phenomena, my book introduces a method of literary microanalysis.
+Where distant reading perceives patterns across large-scale corpora, microanalysis breaks literary systems down to their minute constituent components.
 It is at this level that I find that readers and writers are in danger of becoming fundamentally alienated from the immediate material contexts of their everyday literary activity.

 Even though I did not intend for the book to serve as a complete history character encoding, the encoding of textuality constitutes its strong